Make stylistic changes to all your forms so they match your website from the Colour Scheme and Style section of the Forms menu introduced in Cameo 9.

 Un-ticking the box at the end for include progress indicators with only two steps also allows you to omit progress indicators when there would only be two steps (for example, for forms where the number of steps varies according to context), typically information collection and then confirmation (a thank you step).

-Captions on each step indicator are specific to the form (and can be custimised separately for each).
-However, the individual captions are substitiuted into a longer string set here to affect all the captions.
-For example, if you want only step numbers, not words, in the step arrows style, you can substitute here only those.
+Captions on each step indicator are specific to the form (and can be customised separately for each).
+However, the individual captions are substituted into a longer string set here to affect all the captions.
+For example, if you want only step numbers, not words, in the step arrows style, you can substitute only those here.

 Similarly, you can make overall changes to the submit buttons, so that while the text may vary, it can be universally followed with an arrow, or some such.

 When embedded within a website, form content takes on the style of the site itself.
 This is particularly noteworthy for its fonts.
 However, when looking at the form in the form management section it is embedded within Cameo, so takes on Cameo’s styles.

 To give a better sense of what they will look like in your site, you can set fonts, sizes and boldness here for different kinds of element, and these will be used (only) when the form is shown within Cameo.
 The B column can be used to override the natural bold weight of headings or ordinary weight of buttons and progress.

 Sizes are expressed in CSS units, such as ’20px’ (no space after the number) but if you don’t provide a unit, pixels is assumed.
 Other units include ‘pt’ for point (e.g. ’12pt’), ‘%’, ’em’ and ‘rem’ which are relative to the body font size (in Cameo anyway).